felixmulder/felixmulder.github.io/writing/2020-08-08-Revisiting-application-structure.md

       correlatedWith corrId (runInBase ma)
     restoreT (pure result)
 ```

+We can leave out `MonadTrans` since it's implied by `MonadTransControl`.

 A full example was given in at the [start](#the-solution) of this post.